-While PRIMNM is not managed by the National Park Service ("NPS"), NPS works across federal agencies, including NOAA, to increase capacity and advance scientific understanding about issues related to oceans and coasts, such as energy development, fishing, invasive species, sea-level rise, and other threats to natural and cultural resources.
-NPS also plays an important role in "understanding, monitoring, [and] protecting" the numerous species that thrive throughout the world's ocean habitats-from deep canyons to shallow tidal zones.5 There are 88 coastal parks in the National Park System that cover more than 11,000 miles of shoreline and 2.5 million acres of oceans and Great Lakes' waters.
+While PMNM is not managed by the National Park Service ("NPS"), NPS works with many federal agencies, including NOAA, to increase capacity and advance scientific understanding about issues related to oceans and coasts, such as energy development, fishing, invasive species, sea-level rise, and other threats to natural and cultural resources.
+Healthy coastal national parks depend on healthy aquatic ecosystems, which are protected by national parks, marine national monuments, and other types of marine protected areas ("MPAs").
+NPS plays an important role in "understanding, monitoring, [and] protecting" the numerous species that thrive throughout the world's ocean habitats-from deep canyons to shallow tidal zones.111 There are 88 coastal parks in the National Park System that cover more than 11,000 miles of shoreline and 2.5 million acres of oceans and Great Lakes' waters.
 That represents about 10 percent of all U.S. shorelines, which are as diverse as lakeshores, kelp forests, glaciers, wetlands, beaches, estuaries, and coral reef areas.
-In 2016, these parks attracted more than 96 million visitors and generated nearly \$7 billion in economic benefits to local economies.6
+In 2016, these parks attracted more than 96 million visitors and generated nearly \$7 billion in economic benefits to local economies.111

-PRIMNM is one of four Pacific marine national monuments and is remote, which makes it hard to access.
-Fortunately, the eight national parks in the Pacific help connect people to the Pacific ecosystem's natural, cultural, and historical contributions that the marine national monuments preserve.
-These national parks range from historical sites like War in the Pacific National Historical Park in Guam that commemorates battles during World War II, such as the Battle of Midway at Papahānaumokuākea Marine National Monument, to parks that preserve modern and ancient cultural and native island ecosystems like Haleakalā National Park in Hawaii and National Park of American Samoa.
-At these parks, visitors can learn about the scientific values of the Pacific, the struggles during World War II, and the unique survival skills, dances, and art of indigenous groups and early Polynesian culture.
+PMNM is one of four Pacific marine national monuments and is remote, making it hard to access.
+Fortunately, there are eight national parks in the Pacific that help connect people to the Pacific ecosystem's natural, cultural, and historical contributions that these marine national monuments preserve.
+These national parks range from historical sites like War in the Pacific National Historical Park in Guam that commemorates battles during World War II to parks that preserve modern and ancient cultural and native island ecosystems like Haleakalā National Park in Hawai'i and National Park of American Samoa.
+These parks allow visitors to learn about the scientific values of the Pacific, the struggles during World War II, and the unique survival skills, dances, and art of the indigenous groups and early Polynesian culture.